 Clownfish and Anemones have a unique and well-documented relationship.
 Whilst Clownfish do not need them to survive, they certainly appreciate them, or at least having some spots around the tank to hide.
 However, after some time you will probably want to try out owning a Sea Anemone, but whilst being a beginner, it is all about taking small and methodical steps in becoming a brilliant hobbyist by looking after your fish correctly first.

-In setting up your tank for a Clownfish there are many hiding spaces that you can create by yourself by using rock and other decorations.
+In setting up your tank for a Clownfish there are many hiding spaces that you can and need to create by yourself, clownfish need hiding spots not just to hide in, but to sleep in!
+You can create hiding spots by using rock and other decorations.
 Small cave features are readily available online too, which are great if you do not have the time to create your own hiding spots.

 Water Parameters for a Clownfish Tank Setup